zoniaramirez/MERN-event-finder/README.md

 ## Introduction
 MERN Event Finder is a web application built using the MERN stack (MongoDB, Express.js, React, Node.js) that allows users to find and save events.
 The application provides a user-friendly interface to browse through various events, view event details, and save events for future reference.

+## User Story
+Our event finder is a platform where users can discover and create social gatherings or events based on date and location.

 ## Features
 - User authentication and authorization